rackerlabs/design-system/_component_design/radio-buttons.md

 ### Group error

-In the case of an error, include an error message below the checkbox group and highlight the input that the user must change.
-Don’t highlight all checkboxes in an error group.
+In the case of an error, include an error message below the radio button group and highlight the input that the user must change.
+Don’t highlight all radio buttons in the group.

-Use a red asterisk to designate that a selection is required for a group of checkboxes.
-The label should remain in vertical alignment.
-The asterisk floats to the left of the text in the margin and is vertically aligned with the text.
+Position the error icon to the left of the error message.

+Wrap the error message text to fixed upper and lower bounds, so as to adhere to 40-80 characters per line.

 {% endcolumn %}